MAQuesada/Google-Workspace-Agent/publication/publication-module3.md

 ## Logging & Traceability 📜

-The very first step toward making our system production-ready was to ensure **visibility into what is happening at every moment inside the system**.
-This is not about monitoring the LLM itself, but about tracking the flow of execution across our own components—so that we always know what the system is doing, where it might fail, and how it behaves under different conditions.
+The first step toward making our system production-ready was to ensure visibility into what is happening at every moment inside the system.
+This is not about monitoring the LLM itself, but about tracking the flow of execution across our own components, so that we always know what the system is doing, where it might fail, and how it behaves under different conditions.
 Logging, in this sense, is the backbone of reliability, debugging, and operational trust.

 To achieve this, we built a **centralized logging component** implemented as a **singleton**, ensuring consistent behavior throughout the codebase.
 Each log entry is tagged with the module name, which allows us to immediately identify the origin of any event.
 This logger is systematically used across all modules, classes, and functions.